Norway’s Working Holiday Visa for Australians

 After this is completed, you’ll receive a cover letter by email.

-You’ll then need to make an appointment to visit a VFS Global office to submit the cover letter along with all required documents.
-VFS Global has visa centres in Sydney, Melbourne, Brisbane, Perth, Adelaide & Canberra.
+You’ll then need to make an appointment to visit a VFS Global office in Melbourne, Sydney or Perth to submit the cover letter along with all required documents.

-It generally takes around 4 weeks for your application to be processed, once the Norwegian embassy in Canberra has received all necessary documents from VFS Global.
+It generally takes around 4 weeks for your application to be processed.
+VFS Global will send your application to the Norwegian embassy in Bangkok, which will pass on your application to UDI.

 You’ll be notified when your application has been processed.
 You can either collect your passport and decision letter from the same VFS Global office where you submitted your application, or if you provided a self-addressed envelope with your application, the Norwegian embassy can post it to you directly.